Skip to main content

 If you have bone , get professional advice about safe exercises to avoid fracture risk.

 There will also be days when your body is not ready for exercise.
-While routine exercise is a good thing, don’t push yourself on days when your body is very fatigued or you are feeling physically unwell.
+While exercise is a good thing, don’t push yourself on days when your body is fatigued or you are feeling physically unwell.

 Nutrition and healthy eating